samulipo/samulipo.github.io/presentations.md

 - 8/2021: *Models as argumentative devices.* European Philosophy of Science association meeting (EPSA21), Turin.

+- 6/2021: *Computational science as an interdisciplinary trading zone?* Summer Institute in Computational Social Science, Helsinki. (w/ Matti Nelimarkka, Juho Pääkkönen)

+- 5/2021: *Social kinds in the making – construction or recruitment?* Perspectives on Science seminar, University of Helsinki
 # Recent Talks

 - 2/2020: *When does diversity beat ability in problem solving?* Theoretical Philosophy research seminar, University of Helsinki.